 Timed writing can take many forms, but the main requirement of this type of writing is a time limit to complete it.
 A time limit most commonly occurs in an exam situation.
 The tester is evaluating how well you understand a topic and/or can explain your thoughts without any help (ex. teacher, peer review, spell check, translator, etc).
 The amount of time and the expected length of your writing will depend on the instructions.

 You could expect to find a timed writing portion of a test or quiz in any subject.
 It doesn't matter if you plan to study business, engineering, music, or linguistics.
 Timed essays are used frequently to get you to analyze, argue, or create something with what you have learned.
 Essays push you to show more than just recognizing a correct answer.

 Timed Writing Expectations

 The first strategy for timed writing is to fully understand the expectations.
-This means that when you encounter a timed writing prompt, you should first think about the context.
+This means that when you have a timed writing prompt, you should first think about the context.